aidilazmi22/aidilazmi22/README.md

 ## Hi there 👋

 - 🔭 I’m working on personal web scraping projects.
-- 🌱 Focusing on expanding my data extraction skillset.
+- 🌱 I'm expanding my data extraction & coding skillset.
+- ⏳ I'll add some of my projects to GitHub periodically.
 - 📫 Feel free to contact me 😄